 Necessary Credentials for an Education Administrator

-There are specific requirements issued on a state-level of what’s needed before someone can become a school administrator.
+In the same manner as a teacher fulfilling the teacher intern requirements, there are specific requirements issued on a state-level of what’s needed before someone can become a school administrator.
 In California, it requires teaching credentials or the approved equivalent as approved by the California Commission of Teacher Credentialing and classroom experience as an educator.

 Required Leadership Skills and Abilities

 In addition to the learning that goes on within the classrooms, the role of a school administrator must also be concerned about creating a safe place for students to excel.
-This includes taking into account societal challenges, understanding the difference in student demographics and capabilities, and other outlier events and information that calls for a customized approach to securing a structural foundation.
+This includes taking into account societal challenges, understanding the difference in student demographics and capabilities, and other outlier events and information that calls for a customized approach to securing a structural foundation.4

 Degree Programs in Educational Administration